Board of Directors

 Coombs, who fishes both inshore and in federal water, thinks that lobstermen have a certain responsibility to find out what’s happening if they want the fishery to prosper in the future.
 “The usual thing is to complain after the fact,” he said.
 “You can’t complain if you don’t take the time to find out what’s happening.”

-Gerry Cushman, Port Clyde Cushman said that getting to know people through the MLA has helped him in other leadership positions.
+Cushman said that getting to know people through the MLA has helped him in other leadership positions.
 He does his best to attend as many meetings as he can, noting that it is very important to stay involved and to know what changes the industry is facing.
 “If you’re not involved, you can’t help direct things.
-You can’t complain about it if you’re not involved,” Cushman said.
+You can’t complain about it if you’re not involved,” Cushman said

 While many people dislike going to meetings, Delano finds that he enjoys the give and take among the board members.
 “It’s kind of interesting,” Delano reflected.
 “It’s a good group. ” Dustin’s passion for Maine’ lobster industry has put him at the forefront of many issues and has proved him a leader on the board.

-Jim, a board member since 2000 said he joined the Board because he was wanted to become more involved in the political and management side of fisheries.
+Jim, a board member since 2000 said he joined because he was wanted to become more involved in the political and management side of fisheries.
 “If we want to be able to control how the fishery is managed instead of being told how to manage it, we have to be involved,” said Dow.
 “We’ve got a good group involved now, but it would be great to see more people.”

 “I think if people would come to an open MLA board meeting, it would help them understand the workings of the board.
 We have some really good people there, all the way to the top, to Patrice.
 I think people would be impressed if they got to see what we do and they would find the MLA worth supporting.”